MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-studio.md

 Let's understand each option in Power Apps Studio in detail.

-## 1 – Power Apps Studio modern command bar
+## 1 – Power Apps Studio command bar

 Power Apps Studio options are available on the command bar.
 The options are relevant to the current session and app-related settings.